-₽ SayeDat
+₽ SaveDat

 In which month and year did you start the S.A.Y.E?

-ENTER DATE, USING 15th FOR DAY OF MONTH
+ENTER DATE.
+USING 15th FOR DAY OF MONTH then, though schemes taken out prior to that date remain valid.

-There is a soft check if the date entered is after November 1994, as the scheme ended then, though schemes taken out prior to that date remain valid.
+There is a soft check if the date entered is after November 1994, as the scheme ended